 What is CNS fatigue?

-CNS fatigue is distinguished from peripheral fatigue, which occurs outside the CNS.
-Muscle damage and metabolic stress within your muscles are an example of peripheral fatigue.
+CNS fatigue in the brain is distinguished from peripheral fatigue, which occurs outside the CNS.
+Muscle damage and metabolic stress within your muscles are examples of peripheral fatigue.
 Their effects are local and specific to the muscle in which they occur.
 If you tear a hamstring, that won’t inherently affect your quadriceps.
 In contrast, CNS fatigue can affect your entire body (though CNS fatigue can in fact be local too if it’s restricted to motor neurons).

 Myth 1: The higher the exercise intensity, the more CNS fatigue you induce